$1.2 million owed since May

 A problem with non-payment to sub-contractors could affect the opening of the new multimillion-dollar high school on Forest Street.

 Some sub-contractors working on the new high school on Forest Street have not been paid since May.
-One company is owed $1.2 million.
+One company is owed $1.2 million by the province.

 Carla Allen photo